 Winter wellness…. well, it can be a challenge.
-Colds and flus are EVERYWHERE, and most people experience bouts of low energy, feeling run down, flat and even a little depressed.
+Colds and flus are EVERYWHERE.
+Most people experience bouts of low energy, feeling run down, flat and even a little depressed.
 It is very easy to fall into the pit of only feeling enthusiasm for the couch, a book, a TV series on the laptop, while eating endless slices of toast and pieces of chocolate.
-That is OK…but it could be better… There are other ways to experience winter, so you feel like life doesn’t stop or stagnate but instead it just changes directions, moving inwards and slowing down.
+That is OK…but it could be better… There are other ways to experience winter, so you feel like life doesn’t stop or stagnate.
+Instead it just changes directions, moving inwards and slowing down.

-5. Yoga & Meditation.
-Winter is the time when if you practice yoga or meditate, you might not feel like you are achieving much, but you are deeply and profoundly shifting very deep energy.
-It is a time when we are naturally the most yin, introverted and still, so we can harness this inwards focus to really build steady base, before spring comes along and knocks that Zen feeling to the side with the busy energy circulating in spring “spring fever”.
+- Yoga & Meditation.
+Winter is the time when if you practice yoga or meditate, you might not feel like you are achieving much.
+But you are.
+You are deeply and profoundly shifting very deep energy.
+It is a time when we are naturally the most yin, introverted and still.
+This means we can harness this inwards focus to really build steady base, before spring comes along and knocks that Zen feeling to the side with the busy energy circulating in spring “spring fever”.
 It would be great if everyone had a week off in winter to relax and recharge, do yoga and meditate!
 Commit and book in to your local class for a course/ or month, or download a program app on your phone, sign up to an internet yoga provider.
 Aim for a month-long course to keep you motivated.
 You will be amazed how easy a home DIY retreat can be.
 Yoga and meditation in winter will give you a rock solid practice foundation for the rest of the year (which usually is a lot more dynamic).

-7. Be your Best.
+- Be your Best.
 It is a time to look inside, a time to reflect, reassess, sit with where you are at and ponder what is next.
 It might not be a time you feel like taking much action, and that is ok.
 It is time to put energy into thinking, pondering and wondering.
 Winter is simply time to go inside and have a deep think about what is next, before more dynamic seasons come along and take you there.